IRNAS/irnas.github.io/_posts/2015-09-01-paste-extruder.md

  * Robust, accurate,
  * Can be driven from the same stepper controller as MiniCNC as the 4th axis.

-The first prototype was machined out of MDF wood using a CNC drill.
+The first prototype was machined out of MDF wood using a CNC mill.

 ![paste-extruder]({{ site.url }}/post_files/paste_extruder/img1.png)
 ![paste-extruder]({{ site.url }}/post_files/paste_extruder/img2.png)